Editor's note: This post was updated on March 19, 2020, to include updated information about the platforms mentioned in this article.

-You can reduce meeting-associated travel costs by using video-chat technology to hold virtual meetings with offsite employees, instead of flying everyone to the same location.
+You can reduce meeting-associated travel costs by using video conferencing technology to hold virtual meetings with off-site employees, instead of flying everyone to the same location.

 Video collaboration increases productivity by reducing misunderstandings that often happen with audio-only calls or email communications where people can’t see each other face-to-face, make eye contact and respond to body language cues.

-For companies with a geographically dispersed workforce or a high percentage of teleworking employees, video-chat applications can reinforce co-worker relationships and help everyone feel part of the team regardless of location, which engenders loyalty and improves performance.
+For companies with a geographically dispersed workforce or a high percentage of teleworking employees, video conferencing applications can reinforce co-worker relationships and help everyone feel part of the team regardless of location, which engenders loyalty and improves performance.